 Connecting with colleagues is easy when every employee’s name is in one place.
 With the built-in directory, Beekeeper makes it easy for everyone in an organization with a big, dispersed workforce to connect and send messages.

 How Does Implementing Beekeeper’s Online Communication Tools Work?

 Our internal communication tool can be easily adopted into your mobile workforce.
 If you’re interested in learning more about how Beekeeper can help you, you will be connected to a member of our customer success team.

 They will meet with you to understand how your current internal communications operate and what you hope to gain.
 Together we will draw up a plan to achieve your communication goals.

-We want to know what you’re interested in seeing, so your potential uses of Beekeeper help to guide our demo so we can give you a clear understanding of how Beekeeper can work for you.
-This demo includes Beekeeper as a mobile team communication app and our desktop view.
+We want to know what you’re interested in seeing.
+This helps us shape our demo so we can give you a clear understanding of how Beekeeper can work for you.
+This demo includes an overview of Beekeeper as a mobile team communication app and a desktop platform.

 Beekeeper is the chosen internal communication tool for a large number of companies across a wide range of industries including Hilton, Seaboard Foods, and Dominos.
 Find out how your company can implement Beekeeper’s internal communication tool to improve workplace productivity.